ScarletsFiction/Scarlets/README.md

 If not, then you need to set it up on the [environment variables](https://www.youtube.com/watch?v=51IlfNzZVGo).

 When the php command is available, open your command prompt and enter this line

-> $ php -r "copy('https://raw.githubusercontent.com/ScarletsFiction/Scarlets/master/net-install', 'net-install');"
+> $ php -r "copy('https://raw.githubusercontent.com/ScarletsFiction/Scarlets/master/net-install', 'net-install');"<br>
 > $ php net-install

 The framework will automatically installed, and the example files will be prepared on your project folder.